hendisantika/tax-calculator/README.md

    **login to container with bash mode**

-   `docker exec -it tax-calculator-container bash` tax-calucator-container is the name of the container that we need to access.  bash param says that we need the bash access.
+   `docker exec -it tax-calculator-container bash` tax-calculator-container is the name of the container that we need to access.  bash param says that we need the bash access.

    see the content of /etc/hosts ( cat /etc/hosts )